JuliaPhylo/PhyloPlots.jl/docs/src/man/better_edges.md

     For more on this, see the [Adding labels](@ref) section.

 If branch lengths represent time, D could represent a fossil, or a virus strain sequenced a year before the others.
-Seeing this visually is the advantage of `useedgelength=true`
+Seeing this visually is the advantage of `useedgelength=true`.

 This network happens to be time consistent, because the distance along the time (x) axis from node `N` to the hybrid node `H1` is